 The anguish in his voice disappears.
 I lower my head.
 "Forgive me; I have let distractions grip my responsibilities."

 "It cannot be emphasized too strongly that your explicit diversion will never earn a seat alongside me in a courthouse," he groans, which persuades me further, avoiding eye contact.

 When I finally do raise my neck, I slide the Bible across without questioning.
 He takes the object.
 Flipping through the pages, he continues tarnishing my spirit this evening.
 I listen obediently, and although some of the barefaced phrases Mister Henry spoke of his apprentice, I sense I was the scapegoat for a reason I could not comprehend.

-"Honestly!" he shouts at the Bible’s pages instead of offering the common curiosity of at least looking at his pupil’s furrowing eyebrows.
-"Regardless the service spent under my watchful eye, the time involved has been less than satisfactory.
-I assumed a lad born into an affluent family, one whose father manages their own countinghouse, his son would have the mannerisms of a Saint.
-But, no, his heir has the manners of a toddler whom in my humble opinion has barely learnt the feat of walking.”
+"Honestly!" he shouts at the Bible’s pages instead of offering the shared curiosity of at least looking at his pupil’s furrowing eyebrows.
+"Regardless of the service spent under my watchful eye, the time involved has been less than satisfactory.
+I assumed a lad born into an affluent family, one whose father manages their countinghouse, his son would have the mannerisms of a Saint.
+But, no, his heir has the manners of a toddler who has barely learnt the feat of walking.”

 "Quite a long while, si–, I mean, Mister Henry.”

 “I mean, sir, Mister Henry, I mean, Patrick,” I sputter.

 Mister Henry reaches up and grips his spectacles on his head.
 He drops them abruptly on the table.

 “Spit it out.
 Say whatever in the Almighty’s good name is distracting you,” he encourages, massaging his temples clockwise and then counterclockwise.

 “Uh, you might not like it.”